 By-catch is the incidental catch of non-target species by offshore fishing vessels and includes the unintentional catch of ‘species of special interest’ or endangered and protected species such as sea turtles, sharks and seabirds by tuna longliners.
 For Fiji, the majority of the endangered, threatened, and protected species of by-catch caught on longline fishing vessels are sharks.

 By-catch has been a concern in global offshore fisheries and this initiative aims to help enhance sustainable fishing practices in Fiji’s longline fleet.

-It was estimated in 2019 that a total 4, 311 shark species interactions were made within Fiji’s longline fisheries where 4, 289 of shark species were discarded, 10 retained and 12 escaped.
+It was estimated in 2019 that there were a total 4,311 interactions with different shark species within Fiji’s longline fisheries where 4,289 sharks were discarded, 10 retained and 12 escaped.
 For sea turtles, estimates indicated that a total of 83 sea turtle cases of gear interactions were recorded and of the 83 sea turtles that were interacted with, 44 sea turtles were released alive while 39 were released dead.

 The ‘Bycatch Best Handling Practices: A Guideline for Skippers and Crew on Longline Fishing Vessels in Fiji’ guideline is targeted for skippers and crew on Fiji’s longline fishing vessels to help reduce the incidental bycatch of species like sea turtles, sharks and seabirds.
 The guideline also ensures the safety of crew by following safe handling practices.

 The ‘Best Practice for Bycatch Mitigation in Fiji’s Tuna Longline Fishery: For Vessel Owners & Operators’ document will be a guiding document for FFIA members.